devops329/devops/instruction/automation/automation.md

 Every system begins with the manual processes that explore what needs to happen in order to make advancements.
 However, as the system matures, the concept of automating repetitive tasks naturally drives progress.

-Gone are the days when corporate stocks were traded by physically visiting a stock broker, having them wander onto a trading floor, finding a broker who is interested in a similar transaction, exchanging written certificates or currency, hand writing the transaction in a physical book, and then delivering the certificate to the sponsoring parties.
+Gone are the days when corporate stocks were traded by physically visiting a stockbroker, having them wander onto a trading floor, finding a broker who is interested in a similar transaction, exchanging written certificates or currency, hand writing the transaction in a physical book, and then delivering the certificate to the sponsoring parties.
 Now, an automated process that produces both the desired outcome and the appropriate audit trail is done in milliseconds.

-In a similar way, no one uses parchment and a quill to hand write a novel.
+Similarly, no one uses parchment and a quill to write a novel.
 Word processing software augments the creative process and makes it easy to not only create the document, but track revisions, collaborate with others, and produce the resulting document as a PDF, printed copy, or online representation.

 It seems obvious to us that stock trading and document creation tasks should be automated as much as possible in order to remove the toil for parts of the task that are not central to the task itself.
 However, the benefits are often only fully realized once the toil is removed and the automation has occurred.
 Basic automation often clears the path for deeper and more meaningful automation.
 When word processors were first created the vision of what automation would eventually do for that task was completely unrealized.
 However, as layers of automation were added, we were able to take ourselves all the way from typewriters, to decentralized collaborative Google Docs, to AI writing the novel for us.